MediaSFU/MediaSFU_SDK_Flutter/README.md

 No matter which mode you choose, you get access to:

+### MediaSFU Playbook (main_unique.dart)

+This entry point bundles every override and hook we surfaced while porting the modal system, giving you a fast way to experiment without bouncing between files.

+Key switches near the top of the file let you explore different scenarios:

+- **`connectionScenario`** toggles between Cloud only, Hybrid (Cloud + CE proxy), or Community Edition only.
+Each preset updates credentials, the `localLink`, and whether MediaSFU Cloud is contacted.
+- **`selectedExperience`** lets you swap the rendered room (`MediasfuGeneric`, `MediasfuBroadcast`, `MediasfuWebinar`, `MediasfuConference`, or `MediasfuChat`) while reusing the same customization surface.
+- A cluster of boolean flags (`showPrebuiltUI`, `enableFullCustomUI`, `enableCardBuilders`, `enableUICoreOverrides`, `enableModalOverrides`, `enableContainerStyling`, `enableBackendProxyHooks`, `enableCustomPreJoin`, `enableDebugPanel`) illuminate the three customization modes described above:
+  - Flip between prebuilt UI and headless logic (`returnUI`) to watch how `sourceParameters` behaves.
+  - Inject custom `VideoCardType`, `AudioCardType`, and `MiniCardType` builders without touching the consumer pipeline.
+  - Wrap core widgets through `MediasfuUICustomOverrides` and `ContainerStyleOptions` for light-touch theming.
+  - Override modals such as `MenuModal`, `ShareEventModal`, and `ParticipantsModal` to see the new override APIs live.

+Beyond toggles, the playbook demonstrates advanced hooks:

+- Custom pre-join flows via `PreJoinPageType` and `noUIPreJoinOptions*` helpers for headless joins.
+- Backend proxy integration by wrapping `createRoomOnMediaSFU`/`joinRoomOnMediaSFU` so you can slot in your own API layer or debugging logs.
+- A live parameter side panel that listens to `ValueNotifier<MediasfuParameters?>`, making it easy to discover the helper bundle handed back by MediaSFU.

+> **Try it:** run `flutter run -t lib/main_unique.dart` (or set the target in VS Code) and flip the switches at the top of the file.
+No additional setup is required beyond the SDK itself.

+Use this file as a reference when wiring overrides into your own app.

+### Code-Only Toggle Variant (main_playbook_core.dart)

+`lib/main_playbook_core.dart` delivers: a minimal sample where the top-level constants control credentials, UI return behavior, custom builders, backend proxies, and experience selection.
+There is no additional UI—edit the file, hot reload, and observe the effect inside the chosen MediaSFU component.

+> **Try it:** run `flutter run -t lib/main_playbook_core.dart` (or set the target in VS Code) and tweak the constants at the top of the file to swap scenarios.

+Choose this variant when you prefer to reason about configuration in code only.

 **Media Management:**
 - **`FlexibleGrid`**: Automatically arranges video participants in optimal grid layouts
 - **`FlexibleVideo`**: Manages main video display with smooth transitions